Updated: Oct 8

 While listening to this episode be sure to keep in mind the Four Flaws of Humanity we discussed in episode 1 as it will pertain to how we discuss things today.
 The cliff notes version includes.

-No one know what the fuck their doing.
+No one knows what the fuck their doing.

 Everyone operates from their own bubble